The PAU survey: Estimating galaxy photometry with deep learning: Lumos photometry on PAUS data

 \subsubsection{Colour histograms}

 Assuming that galaxies have an underlying distribution of colours, the width of the colour histograms is an estimation of the uncertainty in the photometry measurements.
 The intrinsic width of the colour histogram is broaden by photometry uncertainties and consequently, the photometry providing narrower colour histograms is that with lowest uncertainties.
-Using colour histograms to compare photometries was used in \cite{GAMA_angus}, where they presented and applied \textsc{LAMBDAR} to improve the Galaxy and Mass Assembly \citep[GAMA][]{GAMA} photometry .\\
+Using colour histograms to compare photometries was used in \cite{GAMA_angus}, where they presented and applied \textsc{LAMBDAR} to improve the Galaxy and Mass Assembly \citep[GAMA,][]{GAMA} photometry .\\

 Figure \ref{fig:colorhist} shows the NB785-NB795 colour distribution (more colour histograms can be found in Appendix \ref{App:colorhists}).
 By eye it can be already noted that \textsc{Lumos} provides a narrower colour distribution than \textsc{MEMBA}.
 We have estimated the width of such colour histograms with $\sigma_{\rm 68}$ (Eq. \ref{eq:sigma68}) and $\sigma_{\rm 95}$ (equivalent to $\sigma_{\rm 68}$ but considering the 2.5 and 97.5 quantiles, i.e. the width accounts for 95\% of the data).
 Concretely, \textsc{MEMBA} provides $\sigma_{\rm 68}$ = 0.26, while \textsc{Lumos} results in $\sigma_{\rm 68}$ = 0.19, which corresponds to a 30\% lower effective width.
 Considering $\sigma_{\rm 95}$, \textsc{Lumos} reduces the width a factor of $\approx$3, from 0.74 to 0.41.
-This also suggests that \textsc{Lumos} reduced the number of photometry outliers, which are not affecting $\sigma_{\rm 68}$ but enlarge $\sigma_{\rm 95}$. \\
+This also suggests that \textsc{Lumos} reduced the number of photometry outliers, which are not affecting $\sigma_{\rm 68}$ but enlarge $\sigma_{\rm 95}$.
+Such photometric outliers are located asymmetrically on the tails of the distribution, which triggers the skewness of the histograms and therefore a shift in the median of the \textsc{MEMBA} histogram with respect to that of \textsc{Lumos}.
+This can be noted in the NB785-NB795 colour histogram, but also in other colour histograms in Figure \ref{fig:color_hists}. \\

 All the other narrow bands also show narrower color histograms with \textsc{Lumos} (see Appendix \ref{App:colorhists} for more details).
 Furthermore, the relative difference in $\sigma_{\rm 95}$ is systematically higher than with $\sigma_{\rm 68}$.
 This is likely related with exposures with noisy photometry and outliers, which lay in the tails of the colour histograms (see Appendix \ref{App:colorhists} for more details).